salcedoe/MtMdocs/docs/volumeProcessing/volumeRendering.md

 ### Isosurface

+A 3D surface model is also known as a Mesh or a Manifold.
+Surfaces are made up of Vertices and Faces.

+One way to generate a Surface Mesh is to use an `isosurface`.
+An isosurface is  created by connecting voxels with the same intensities in a volume.
+Other pre-processing steps may be required, often making surface rendering more time consuming than volume rendering, but the final product can appear more realistic and detailed.

+Surface analysis is useful when you:

+- Need to rotate the surface in 3D space for you analysis
+- Want to measure the extent of your 3D object (e.g. the length of a Femur)
+- Want to compare two surfaces in 3D space

-An isosurface is a 3D surface created by connecting voxels with the same intensities. **volumeViewer** can create such a surface by Switching the Rendering Engine to "Isosurface".
+**volumeViewer** can create such a surface on the fly by Switching the Rendering Engine to "Isosurface".

 ![volume viewer with isosurface turned on](images/volViewer-flybrain-greenCh-isosurface.png){ width="450"}